 - Then I sat there in silence until they responded.

-Typically their response was that they’d have to get back to me.
+Typically their response was that they’d have to get back to me about a possible salary increase.
 So I’d say ok, ask when that would be, and then I’d set up another meeting if they didn’t get back to me by that time.
-I told them I was following up on the raise, and then sat in silence once again.
+I told them I was following up on the pay increase, and then sat in silence once again.

 The result?
 I got the raises I asked for right away, except once when I heard no at first.
 In that case, I got an even bigger raise not too much later.
 (More on that later.)